A Novel Deflation Approach for Topology Optimization and Application for Optimization of Bipolar Plates of Electrolysis Cells: Numerical Validation of the Deflation Approach

 Here, we increased the value of the inverse permeability for the solid part compared to the values proposed in \cite{NSa2016Topological} to avoid fluid flow through solid regions, which we experienced in numerical tests.

 The problem setup is displayed in Figure \ref{fig:model_deflation}.
-To discretize the hold-all domain $D$, we utilize a mesh consisting of 4718 nodes and 9108 triangles.
-For the Dirichlet boundary conditions, we describe the in- and outflow on the left and ride side of the domain $D$ by the parabolic profiles
+To discretize the hold-all domain $\holdall$, we utilize a uniform mesh consisting of \num{4718} nodes and \num{9108} triangles and an average edge length around $0.02$.
+The discretization leads to a linear system with \num{37096} unknowns for the velocity and \num{4178} for the pressure.
+For the Dirichlet boundary conditions, we describe the in- and outflow on the left and ride side of the domain $\holdall$ by the parabolic profiles

 as well as